clarisse-oyharcabal/clarisse-oyharcabal/README.md

 I’m passionate about combining scientific methods with technological innovation, and I’m excited to tackle the challenges of tomorrow in a world that’s increasingly driven by data and AI.

+💻  I'm currently learning on Python, R and SQL.

 ✨  I am currently building a decision-making algorithm (minimax) for my Tic-Tac-Toe game.

-💻  I'm currently learning on Python

 ## 📋 Project List :
+💥Pokémon (pygame)

+🍉Fruit Slicer (pygame)

 🧮 Calculator (python)